MissMuffin/magicportknocker/specification.md

 ![alt text](https://github.com/MissMuffin/magicportknocker/blob/master/images/flow_chart_server.png "Server flow chart")

-A ticket is derived from the ticket secret  `x` by computing the hash function  `h(x) `.
+A ticket is derived from the ticket secret  `x` by computing the hash function  `h(x)`.
 To compute a ticket the ticket secret is hashed n times, where n is the number of tickets allotted to the user.
 The default value for n is 100:

 ```
 First ticket = h^100(x)     where x is the ticket secret.
 ```

-On the server the result of computing $h^{101}(x)$ is stored.
+On the server the result of computing `h^{101}(x)` is stored.
 Upon receiving a ticket from the client the received ticket is hashed again and compared to the stored ticket.

 ```
 Stored ticket = h^101(x)